nicholaswmin/fsm/README.md

 ```

-## Safeguards
+## Integrity safefuards

+Despite it's simple design, this FSM is designed & intended for production use.

+In addition to an extensive test suite, it places a lot of emphasis in
+catching as many issues as possible at *construction-time*, rather than
+*run-time*.

+As a result, the constructor arguments are (fairly) strictly validated.
+The validation errors should contain informative & descriptive error messages.

+Additionally, to protect against accidental meddling with it's internals
-constructor arguments are validated, then both arguments & FSM are
+by-reference, all arguments & the FSM itself are frozen and rendered
-frozen via `Object.freeze`.
+immutable via `Object.freeze`.

 ## Test